joshbegley/nyt-latest/README.md

 `Representative Andy Biggs, a conservative Republican and an ally of the president, will try to unite Republicans against Gov. Katie Hobbs in a crucial swing state.`\
 https://www.nytimes.com/2026/07/21/us/elections/arizona-governor-andy-biggs-republican-primary.html

-**Trump Administration Is Said to Reach Broad Nuclear Deal With Saudis**\
+**Saudis Reach Deal With U.S. That Could Let Them Enrich Nuclear Fuel**\
-`Some U.S. lawmakers from both parties and Israeli officials have expressed opposition to such a plan, fearing that the kingdom could use a civilian nuclear project to eventually develop nuclear weapons.`\
+`U.S. lawmakers and Israeli officials have expressed opposition to such a plan, to be announced Wednesday, fearing that the kingdom could use a civilian nuclear project to develop nuclear weapons.`\
 https://www.nytimes.com/2026/07/21/us/politics/trump-saudi-nuclear-deal.html

 **House Narrowly Passes Stopgap Spending Bill, but Shutdown Fight Looms**\